-Nice to have you here, Maddie.
+Welcome to Ruff Drafts, Clarissa.
 How long have you been published?
-What titles and/or series have you published and with which publisher: Have you self-published any titles?
+What titles have you published and with which publisher?
+Have you self-published any titles?
 Please give details.

-Tell us a little bit about your books — if you write a series, any upcoming releases or your current work-in-progress.
+Tell us a little bit about your books — what genre you write, if you write a series, any upcoming releases or your current work-in-progress.
 If you have an upcoming release, please specify the release date.

 Describe your goals as a writer.
 What do you hope to achieve in the next few years?
 What are you planning to do to reach these goals?

 While working as an editor, I’d never fully given up writing.
 Because of that, I have quite a few books in the pipeline and hope to get those polished and ready to roll.
 I am a big believer that authors are/should be agents for change.
 Every story has potential to give a slightly different perspective, creating space for empathy.
 Every character in every story is a bit different just as every person we meet in life.
 My goal—more than anything—would be to help those around us to be a little kinder to our neighbors and shed a softer light on mental illness, racial inequality…whatever that particular character is helping us with.

 I really like that attitude, Clarissa.
 I also have a large stockpile of writing and hope to publish all of it one day.
 I also want my books and characters to touch my readers.

 What type of reader are you hoping to attract?
 Who do you believe would be most interested in reading your books?